guergana/equalitie-nodeJs-echo-server/README.md

 # To package file for windows and linux

-We will use the 'pkg' package.
+We can use the [pkg](https://www.npmjs.com/package/pkg) package to build the file locally.
 To install it globally run

 ```
 npm install pkg -g